-Merely to have a patent does not give the owner the rights to use or exploit the patented invention.
-That right may still be affected by other laws such as health and safety regulation, or the food and drugs regulation or even by other patents.
-The patent, in the eyes of the law, is a property right and it can be given away, inherited, sold, licensed and can even be abandoned.
+Merely to have a patent does not give the owner the right to use or exploit the patented invention.
+That right may still be affected by other laws such as health and safety regulation, or the food and drug regulation or even by other patents.
+The patent, in the eyes of the law, is a property right and it can be given away, inherited, sold, licensed, and can even be abandoned.
 As it is conferred by the government, the government in certain cases even after grant or even if it has been, in the meantime, sold or licensed can revoke it.

 An application for Patent in India for an invention may be filed by any of the following persons either alone or jointly with any other person: